spinnaker/spinnaker.github.io/reference/pipeline/stages/index.md

 ### Clone Server Group
 Copies all attributes of the original Server Group into a new Server Group (the image that was deployed to it, its capacity, etc).
-You can choose to give the new Server Group a different capacity than the original one if desired.
+You can choose to override any of the properties of the original Server Group when creating the new one.

 ### Deploy
 Deploy the previously baked or found image using the specified deployment